Multimodal Fusion and Vision-Language Models: A Survey for Robot Vision: Multimodal Fusion in Robot Vision Tasks

 As shown in Figure \ref{fig:methods}, in the field of LiDAR-Camera fusion, we have witnessed the evolution from early simple feature level fusion to today's complex attention mechanisms and Transformer architectures.
-These advanced fusion strategies have not only improved the accuracy of 3D object detection but also enhanced the model's adaptability and robustness to complex environments.
+As shown in Table \ref{tab:3d_Object_Detection_Methods}, Transformer architectures have gradually become mainstream, giving rise to a number of new models such as TransFusion, BEVFusion, and MV2DFusion.
+By leveraging multi-head attention mechanisms and modality-specific structures, these models enable more flexible and efficient feature fusion, enhancing the model's ability to understand complex scenes and multimodal semantics.These advanced fusion strategies have not only improved the accuracy of 3D object detection but also enhanced the model's adaptability and robustness to complex environments.
 With the advancement of deep learning and sensor technology, future fusion methods are expected to achieve higher precision and lower computational costs, while also better handling challenges in dynamic scenes, such as occlusions and rapidly moving objects.